PanK0/Software-Engineering/SocketExample/README.md

 Once connected, the client sends some commands such as _getStatus_ and _getResult_ to receive the information.

+#

 ## How to run

+### On VSCode (create the file launch.json in the main folder)
 Run `ServerMain` in server side with args: "8080"

 Run `Main` in client side with args: "127.0.0.1", "8080"

+### On Eclipse
+**Create Configurations**
+- Arrow down next to the run button, then click on *run configurations*
+- Select the project, then the Main Class of the client (for example, for the main file it is in this case it.uniroma1.socketclient.Main)
+- Go on *arguments* and copy :
+	"127.0.0.1" "8080"
+	With the apices, without commas and with a space between the two arguments
+- Press *Apply*

+**Run Configurations**
+- Arrow down next to the run button, then click on the configuration you want to run